kovidgoyal/calibre/manual/edit.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-You can re-arrange the order in which text (HTML) files are opened when reading the book by simply dragging and dropping them in the Files browser or clicking on the file to move and then pressing the :kbd:`Ctrl+Shift` modifiers with the :kbd:`Up`, :kbd:`Down`, :kbd:`Home` or :kbd:`End` keys.
+You can re-arrange the order in which text (HTML) files are opened when reading the book by simply dragging and dropping them in the :guilabel:`File browser` or clicking on the file to move and then pressing the :kbd:`Ctrl+Shift` modifiers with the :kbd:`Up`, :kbd:`Down`, :kbd:`Home` or :kbd:`End` keys.
 For the technically inclined, this is called re-ordering the book spine.